nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation.rst

 .. toctree::
   :maxdepth: 1

-  Validation function compliant with Java EE7 Bean Validation (JSR349) (Bean Validation) <validation/bean_validation>
+  Validation function compliant with Jakarta Bean Validation of Jakarta EE (Bean Validation) <validation/bean_validation>
   Nablarch independent validation function (Nablarch Validation) <validation/nablarch_validation>

-Input value can be checked by using any one of the functions, but it is recommended to use the Java EE7-compliant function for the following reasons.
+Input value can be checked by using any one of the functions, but it is recommended to use the Jakarta EE-compliant function for the following reasons.

-* Bean Validation is specified in Java EE and extensive information is available.
+* Jakarta Bean Validation is specified in Jakarta EE and extensive information is available.
 * Developers do not have to learn how to use the independent validation of Nablarch.

 .. tip::